vhennryp/BESS-for-ancillary-services/README.md

 # BESS Service Simulation Figures

+## Disclaimer

+This repository is currently being updated to include all the resources required to reproduce the main results presented in the paper.

+At this stage, only the results related to the Frequency Regulation service can be reproduced.
+The main implementation file for this service is `f_BESS_Sv_FR.py`.
+The following notebooks can be executed to reproduce the corresponding figures:

+- `FR_Fig_07_BESS_Size_Options.ipynb`
+- `FR_Fig_08a_Annual_Operation.ipynb`
+- `FR_Fig_08b_Monthly_Operation.ipynb`
+- `FR_Fig_09_Weekly_Operation.ipynb`

+The remaining service cases, namely Peak Shaving and Stacked Service, will be completed and documented in the next update.

 This folder contains the notebooks and Python functions used to reproduce the paper figures for three BESS services: